Whyte Lake Park is a large forested park in West Vancouver that has hiking trails, boardwalks, a small lake, marshland, creeks and massive trees.

 Video of Whyte Lake Trail

-Below is a video of our trek along Whyte Lake trail to Whyte Lake.
+Below is a video of our trek along Whyte Lake Trail to Whyte Lake.
 As you can see, the trail is a mixture of dirt with roots sticking out of it and pristine wooden boardwalks.
 There are also a couple of flights of stairs as well as slight inclines.

-Tips and Tricks of Navigating the Park
+Tips and Tricks to Navigate the Park

 Here are some valuable tips to know before you go hiking through Whyte Lake Park.

 TIP #4: Help protect the forest ecosystem by staying on the trails.
-Walking over roots unnecessarily can damage the trees.
+Walking over roots can unnecessarily damage the trees.

 TIP #5: Whatever you take on your hike, be sure to bring it back.
-Don’t litter, and don’t expect to see garbage cans along the way.
+Don’t litter and don’t expect to see garbage cans along the way.

-TIP #6: There is an outhouse just a short distance from the lake (but it doesn’t always have toilet paper).
+TIP #6: There is an outhouse just a short distance from the lake but it doesn’t always have toilet paper.

 For more information on this scenic hike click Whyte Lake Park in West Vancouver.